Technigo/project-happy-thoughts/README.md

 ## The problem

-We are using React to build this app and working with GET and POST requests (POST requests for the first time).
+This app is built using React and I was working with GET and POST requests to an API (POST requests for the first time).

 ## View it live